 The application process for this is the same as the standard application for Professional Training placements.

-If you are an EU national and are interested in completing your Professional Training placement in Europe (outside UK), there may be additional funding available to you as part of the Erasmus+ scheme.
+If you are interested in completing your Professional Training placement in Europe (outside UK), there may be additional funding available to you.

 Some placements abroad may involve learning and communicating in a language other than English, as such we have support available to help you develop your language skills.